Swampscott holds ‘Field of Heroes’ tribute for Memorial Day

 SWAMPSCOTT, MASS.
 (WHDH) - Hundreds of flags in Swampscott memorialized fallen service members on Sunday, as family members looked on with yellow roses and photos of their loved ones.

-The “Field of Heroes” tribute was organized by the non-profit Military Friends Foundation.
+The “Field of Heroes” tribute was organized by the nonprofit organization Military Friends Foundation.

 “The weather might not be on our side, but that doesn’t damper folks from coming out and being able to honor the lives of the fallen and continue to live lives that are worthy of their sacrifice,” said Sarah Sweeney of the Military Friends Foundation.